ndexbio/openapi-specification/README.md

 code generation, testing and document creation tools, many of which are listed [here](https://github.com/OAI/OpenAPI-Specification/blob/master/IMPLEMENTATIONS.md).

- The OpenAPI documents contained in this repositoty are specifically used in conjunction with the [ndextools/openapi-reader](https://github.com/ndextools/openapi-reader) application, so that NDEx developers can interactively view and  "try out" NDEx API requests, thus providing them with a low-level API and debugging environment as they create language-specific software applications and program libraries.
+ The OpenAPI documents contained in this repository are specifically used in conjunction with the [ndextools/openapi-reader](https://github.com/ndextools/openapi-reader) application, so that NDEx developers can interactively view and  "try out" NDEx API requests, thus providing them with a low-level API and debugging environment as they create language-specific software applications and program libraries.